link2x/EDMSaveBot/README.md

 `-lowkarma` - Adds a 10-minute pause between comments, used to alleviate low-karma cooldowns.

 `-verbose` - Shows more debug messages.
 Most are now hidden by default.

+`-notify "/path/to/program -arguments"` - In the event of a crash, this gets called along with a message.